This page addresses many of the frequently asked questions from our users and customers.

 Pay attention to risk index evolution over time and use it as a metric to compare against multiple applications.

-Once you have obtained security and quality metrics and defects of your application, the most probably questions you will have will be some of the following:
+Once you have obtained security and quality metrics and defects of your application, the most probable questions you will have will be some of the following:

 - Where should I start to improve?